Evening of Dreams: A Night to Remember

 To the parents of the special needs guests, thank you for trusting your precious children with us.
 We celebrate them, we honor them, we acknowledge them, we cherish them, and we love them.
 They are angels on earth and we are blessed you shared them with us that evening.

 To the special-needs guests, I say thank you for teaching me so much in one night.
-Thank you for making me laugh, making me cry and making me remember what life is all about.
+Thank you for making me laugh, making me cry, and making me remember what life is all about.
 Thank you for letting me take pictures of you and your date dancing or singing, and for letting me share in your excitement.
 Thank you for wearing your emotions on your sleeves and expressing joy as you felt it.
 Thank you for being better dancers than I am and for being so fun.
-Thank you for living in the moment and reminding me to do the same.
+Thank you for living in the moment and for reminding me to do the same.
 Thank you for teaching us to let go of disabilities and to hold strongly to capabilities and possibilities.
 This night was all about you and each of you is amazing.

 Life is about so much more than ourselves.
 It is about giving to others, being aware of how we treat people and making a difference.
 These messages often get lost in our day to day to life.
 Thank heavens for Evening of Dreams.
 It’s a night that echoes in my heart and I’m reminded that no act of kindness, whether big or small, is ever wasted.
 All lives matter.
 Yours.
 Mine.
 Ours.